Child Sponsorship Charities

 - Lily Foundation:

 - The Lily Foundation is small and cares for orphans in the Congo.
-The sponsored children are generally orphans they care for.
+The sponsored children are generally orphans in the charity's care.

 - Out of Afrika:

-- Out of Africa work only in Kenya and money from people who sponsor a child go directly to pay for the education of the sponsored child.
+- Out of Afrika works only in Kenya and money from sponsors goes directly towards the education of the sponsored child.